calummoore/blog-product/content/products/webframe/index.md

   - [ ] Add product/tags overlay to screens in list view
   - [ ] Improve SEO by generating a page for each screen

+### Launch

+☁️ 18° - Light cloud and moderate breeze

+Not so sunny today, hopefully not an oman for the launch!

+  - [] Post articles on Medium
+  - [] Send e-mail to Saasified mailing list (a previous project)
+  - [] Send @tweets to accounts that were used to build webframe.xyz (@tailwind, @fly.io, @reactstatic, @gatsby, @firebase, @mailgun)